Our Dumb Century: Summary

 The book satirizes many common beliefs, trends, and perceptions.
 For instance, in response to the John F. Kennedy assassination theories, one headline declares, "Kennedy Slain By CIA, Mafia, Castro, LBJ, Teamsters, Freemasons" and that he was shot "129 times from 43 different angles."
 This is later followed up by an article proclaiming that the "Warren Commission admits to killing JFK."

 The book often takes a cynical look at American foreign policy over the ages, describing past events with revisionist, modern-day perspectives.
 For example, the Pearl Harbor attacks are described as being an attack on a "colonially-occupied US non-state" and President Woodrow Wilson encourages Americans to fight in World War I in order to "make the world safe for corporate oligarchy."
 The article on the 1920 granting of women's suffrage states "Women Finally Allowed to Participate in Meaningless Fiction of Democracy."
-The article on the beginning of World War II is "WA- (headline continued on page 2)," with "WA-" in especially large print.
+The article on the beginning of World War II is "WA- (headline continued on page 2)," with "WA-" in especially large print, followed by the subtitle "Hitler invades Britain, Belgium, Denmark, Norway, Netherlands, France, Greece, Yugoslavia, Hungary, Luxembourg."

 Articles on major historical events are often preceded by ironic articles criticizing the irresponsibility that led to such events: For example, an issue dated a week before the 1929 crash of the American stock market heralds the market as "invincible" and urges readers to "put everything they have into the stock market".
 In similar fashion, an issue that precedes one announcing the outbreak of World War I shows Archduke Franz Ferdinand (whose assassination sparked the war) declaring that "no man can stop [him]".

 Smaller stories in the book satirize social and pop-cultural trends of their respective eras, such as the faux-advertisements and gimmicks that abound in the top and bottom corners of the pages.
 For example, from the 1920s: "No, No, Nanette Fever Bonus!
 Sheet Music from 'Tea for Two' Inside".